altruios/namshubettulpa/public/namshubettuple/redeye.md

 *They made their way along the edge*
 ~Until they met another gear on the other side~
 ~This one mostly facing to their right~
-*With a skip and a hop Kent jumped just so - and landed on that gear's teeth* *With his hand out and some prep time Martha made the jump* 'Not so hard this time.'
+*With a skip and a hop The Navigator jumped just so - and landed on that gear's teeth* *With his hand out and some prep time Martha made the jump* 'M::Not so hard this time.'
-*When she landed Kent more urgently ran - Martha in tow* }
+*When she landed the Navigator more urgently ran - Martha in tow* }
 {
 ~A moment later the gears skipped backwards again~